assiist-team/voice-dictation/docs/API.md

 - Use `onVADStateChange` to gate UI updates (recording indicator) and to avoid sending silence to the backend.
 - Persist raw audio locally for later reprocessing and model improvements.
 - Keep chunk sizes between 800ms and 2000ms for a good latency/overhead balance.
+ - For V1 (recommended): use Apple Speech (`SFSpeechRecognizer`) for transcription — simplest and zero backend maintenance.
+ - Use `onVADStateChange` to gate UI updates (recording indicator) and to avoid sending silence to the backend.
+ - Persist raw audio is opt‑in; only enable when you need later reprocessing or debugging.
+ - For BYO Streaming (V2): prefer binary WebSocket frames (raw PCM) and small frame cadence (20–60 ms).
+Group frames into ~0.5–1.0 s segments for ACK/resume bookkeeping.

 ## Glossary (technical terms)